MicroFocus/data-protector-uic-plugin-archetype/src/main/resources/archetype-resources/README.md

 - The `client.appName` must be the same as `client.appOptions.appName`.
 - The `client.appOptions.app-specific-key-for-spec-n` are the extensible part of the JSON and their semantics are known only to the plugin.
 - The content of `client.appOptions` must be defined in *backup_appOptions.schema.json* explained earlier.
+- To get the details required for `target.devices`, go to the `Devices & Media` context with the Data Protector Manager, and consult the information available under `Environment->Devices`.

 <h2>Triggering backup request</h2>